19MisterX98/Nether_Bedrock_Cracker/README.md

 1. Run the cracker and view the cracked seeds in the graphical user interface (GUI).
 2. Run the cracker and save the found seeds to a file.

+### Advanced

+You can use this tool to filter a seed list via bedrock positions.
+Simply load the list via the "Load seed list" button.
+Seed lists are text files where each seed is on a new line.
+[Click here to view the format](examples/seedlist.txt)

 ## Known Issues

 ### PaperMC Servers